Back to School: Reception

-Back to School was the 6th highest-grossing film of 1986, as well as the second highest grossing comedy film of the year, behind Crocodile Dundee (records state that in addition to the rental and theatrical gross it received, it went on to gross $108,634,920 globally).
+Back to School yielded $91.3 million domestically, and was the 6th highest-grossing film of 1986, as well as the second highest grossing comedy film of the year, behind Crocodile Dundee (records state that in addition to the rental and theatrical gross it received, it went on to gross $108,634,920 globally).

-On Rotten Tomatoes, the film holds an 86% rating based on 37 reviews, with an average rating of 6.90/10.
-The site's consensus reads, "Back to School gives Rodney Dangerfield plenty of room to riff -- and supports the freewheeling funnyman with enough of a story to keep things interesting between punchlines."
-On Metacritic it has a score of 68 out of 100 based on reviews from 9 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the film holds an 81% rating based on 73 reviews, with an average rating of 6.50/10.
+The site's consensus reads, "Back to School gives Rodney Dangerfield plenty of room to riff—and supports the freewheeling funnyman with enough of a story to keep things interesting between punchlines."
+On Metacritic it has a score of 68 out of 100 based on reviews from 9 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Kevin Thomas of the Los Angeles Times noted that "Dangerfield seems to be setting the film's brisk pace and flawless timing himself."
 Nina Darnton wrote in The New York Times that "the film is a good-natured potpourri of gags, funny bits, populist sentiment and anti-intellectualism."
-Roger Ebert's Chicago Sun-Times 3-star review described the film as "routine but pleasant", yet elevated by Dangerfield's persona: "This is exactly the sort of plot Marx or Fields could have appeared in.
+Roger Ebert's Chicago Sun-Times three-star review described the film as "routine but pleasant", yet elevated by Dangerfield's persona: "This is exactly the sort of plot Marx or Fields could have appeared in.
 Dangerfield brings it something they might also have brought along: a certain pathos."